Last Updated on January 20, 2023 by Anne-Marie

 - Several large sprigs of sage, thyme, rosemary, oregano, and parsley

 - Unwrap the turkey and remove the giblets, liver, and neck.

 - Combine all the brine ingredients in a large pot and stir until the salt is dissolved.

-- When you are ready to begin smoking the turkey, remove it from the brine, rinse inside and out with fresh water and dry well.
+- When you are ready to begin smoking the turkey, remove it from the brine, and pat dry with paper towels

-- Place the brined turkey breast side up on a wire rack in a roasting pan that will fit Into your smoker or barbecue.
+- Place the brined turkey breast side up on a wire rack in a roasting pan that will fit Into your smoker.

 - Bring your smoker up to 400 degrees F smoker (or the highest temperature if it doesn't get that hot)

 - Place the roasting pan containing the turkey on a grill grate in your smoker for about 30 minutes.
 Then bring the temperature down to 240 to 260 degrees F and maintain that temperature throughout the smoking time.